SingLEM: Single-Channel Large EEG Model: Method

 \subsection{EEG Tokenization}

-To facilitate transformer-based processing, continuous, preprocessed EEG signals are segmented into fixed-length overlapping tokens.
+To facilitate transformer-based processing, continuous clean EEG segments are divided into fixed-length overlapping tokens.
 This ensures a consistent input format for the transformer while preserving temporal context.
-Let the preprocessed signal be $\mathbf{X}\,\in\mathbb{R}^{1\times S}$, where \(S\) is the total number of samples at 128 Hz.
-We define each token to cover \(\ell=128\) samples (1 s), with an overlap of \(u=32\) samples (250 ms)~\cite{250ms} between successive tokens.
+Let a preprocessed clean EEG segment be $\mathbf{X}\,\in\mathbb{R}^{1\times S}$, where \(S\) is the total number of samples at 128 Hz.
+We define each token to cover \(\ell=128\) samples (1 s), with an overlap of \(u=32\) samples (250 ms)~\cite{DNN-for-EEG-review1} between successive tokens.
 Consequently, the stride is \( s = \ell - u = 96 \).
 The number of tokens is \( L = \big\lfloor (S - \ell)/s\big\rfloor + 1 \), and for \(i=0,\dots,L-1\), the $i$-th token $\mathbf{T}_i$ is extracted as